-Picky eating is VERY common for children, and the peak time for picky eating behaviors is during the toddler and preschool years.
+Picky eating is VERY common for children, and the peak time for picky eater behaviors is during the toddler and preschool years.
 This is when you go through a range of emotions from being excited because your child tries a new food- to being incredibly frustrated because that new food is now the ONLY thing your child will eat!
 Well don’t worry!
 It is often just a phase that they grow out of eventually.
 In the meantime, here are some tips and tricks you can use to help along the way.

 1) Use a Nibble Tray